hemmer/mlrVST/DEVELOPERS.md

 SampleStrip
 -----------
 This contains the properties of a SampleStripControl, things like the current sample, how much of it is selected etc. Any changes to a SampleStrip control should update the corresponding SampleStrip.
+SampleStripControl communicates with the sample strip using a Parameter enum through intermediate functions in PluginEditor and PluginProcessor.